flaskcwg/flaskcwg.github.io/data/blog/main/how-sync-translations.md

 One of the challenges of maintaining translations is keeping up with the changes to the original document as the project evolves and new releases are made.

-In the case of the Flask documentation, theres the additional challenge of working in separate repositories.
+In the case of the Flask documentation, there is the additional challenge of working in separate repositories.

-This post will document a simple process that the contributors and maintainers of the different languages translations can use to keep their repositories up to date with the latest version of the Flask English documentation.
+This post will document a simple process that the contributors and maintainers of the different language translations can use to keep their repositories up to date with the latest version of the Flask English documentation.

 ## Set up your local environment